 Response time is the time taken for the transfer of data from one point to another in a network.
 A higher response time (usually more than 100 ms) can indicate a lag in the network service or a higher latency.
 This can cause poor network performance.
 When it comes to wireless networks, data transfers can face transmission and processing hurdles such as other wireless interferences and switching access points which, in turn, increases the response time.

-OpManager helps you remediate these issues and enables you to improve the responsiveness of your networks.
-It tracks and displays the response time of wireless components, such as WLCs, in real time.
+OpManager's wireless monitor helps you remediate these issues and enables you to improve the responsiveness of your networks.
+This wireless monitor tracks and displays the response time of wireless components, such as WLCs, in real time.
 The response time metrics, along with OpManager's built-in trace route tool, can help you diagnose transmission and processing delays in sending packets from source to destination in your network.

 Commonly caused by factors such as network congestion, collisions, and route changes, network jitter is an indicator of intermittent delays in the network's data transfer.